xfleet/wifite-ng/README.md

 * Macchanger fix
 * Oui lookup for pingen attack

+# Some News

+    - Added restoration of Network-Manager state on_exit, but "airmon check kill" is NOT implemented yet but it should be!
+    - A bigger issue may be that WPA handshake capture cracking "crashes" leaving the file with 0 kb of info, BUT wifite stores WPA capture files in "/tmp/wifiteXXXXXX" on tha capture start, and DLETES/MOVES the files on WPA attack exit.
+      The files are actually correct, containing handshakes in the "tmp" folder BEFORE moving the files..should be a simple fix!?

 # NEW Added flags
     -pto <sec>        # configurable timeout for pixiewps attack, default 660